tristanjuricek/knockoff/src/main/markdown/30-Implementation/10-Parsing/11-ChunkParsers.markdown

 markdown document.
 Some expressions, like headings, will determine the "real span" part separately from the expressions here.

+All of the methods return a `Chunk` parser type, even when grouping the parsers together.
+To group things together, the `foldedString` will combine

     // In knockoff2/ChunkParsers.scala
     package knockoff2